-6. Supervision and

-• monitoring of lawyers,

-accountants and TCSPs

-6.1 6.1.1 Ensure adequate human resources and technical capacity to undertake effective AML/CFT monitoring.
-The level Ongoing

-0.1 Align resources with Ongoing

-risks of resources should be commensurate with the size, complexity, and risk profiles of each business and professional.
-To

-Establish an effective meet this objective, if deemed necessary by the supervisory authorities, hire AML/CFT experts with the necessary

-monitoring structure professional skills and experience (e.g. professionals having performed monitoring or supervision of these professions

-for AML/CFT matters abroad) - subject to necessary confidentiality restrictions.
-6.2.1 Design, develop, adopt, and pilot a risk assessment methodology and tool(s) that provides for:

-6.2 bevelop in based

-tool(s) for Offsite - a comprehensive analysis of inherent ML/TF risks within the following risk factors: customers, products &

-surveillance/monitoring

-activities prior to an assessment of the internal control environment that should be in place to mitigate and/or control the

-implementation inherent ML/TF risks, as identified and measured; Q3-2014

-- risk profiles; (CySEC)

-specific AML/CFT monitoring strategies (adapted to institutional risk profiles).

-6.2.2.1 Implement the new offsite analytical tool(s) through pilot reviews of a selected group of business and Compliant

-professionals.
+6. Supervision and monitoring of lawyers, accountants and TCSPs 6.1 Align resources with 6.1.1 Ensure adequate human resources and technical capacity to undertake effective AML/CFT monitoring.
+The level Ongoing risks of resources should be commensurate with the size, complexity, and risk profiles of each business and professional.
+To Establish an effective meet this objective, if deemed necessary by the supervisory authorities, hire AML/CFT experts with the necessary monitoring structure professional skills and experience (e.g. professionals having performed monitoring or supervision of these professions for AML/CFT matters abroad) - subject to necessary confidentiality restrictions.
+6.2 6.2.1 Design, develop, adopt, and pilot a risk assessment methodology and tool(s) that provides for: Compliant tool(s) for Offsite a comprehensive analysis of inherent ML/TF risks within the following risk factors: customers, products & (CBA and surveillance/monitoring services, geographic locations/areas, and delivery channels; ICPAC) activities prior to an assessment of the internal control environment that should be in place to mitigate and/or control the implementation inherent ML/TF risks, as identified and measured; Q3-2014 Implementation risk profiles; (CySEC) specific AML/CFT monitoring strategies (adapted to institutional risk profiles).
+(CysEC) - specific AML/CFT monitoring suategies (adapted to insutdional fisk promes).
+6.2.2.1 Implement the new offsite analytical tool(s) through pilot reviews of a selected group of business and Compliant professionals.
 Adjust/fine-tune the offsite analytical tool(s) using the results of the pilot reviews.
-(CBA and

-ICPAC)

-6.2.2.2 Assign ML/TF risk profiles to businesses and professionals reviewed under the pilot exercise.
-Compliant

-(CBA and

-ICPAC)

-,

-6.2.2.3 Apply the risk-based off-site analytical tools, assign ML/TF risk profiles, and developed customized Ongoing

-supervisory strategies to all business and professions under monitoring.
-(CBA and

-ICPAC)

-Q3-2014

-(CySEC, for

-6.2.2.1,

-6.2.2.2 and

-6.2.2.3)

-6.3 Develop risk-based 6.3.1 Design and develop a methodology for onsite activities, including the necessary examination/verification Compliant

-tool(s) for Onsite procedures for onsite inspections.
-Examination procedures, should include, at a minimum: (CBA and

-inspections prior to - Risk Assessment Systems ICPAC)

-implementation - Policies & Procedures ICIAC)

-пириетептатион - Compliance Function Q3-2014

-- Computance Function Q3-2014
+(CBA and professionals.
+Adjust line-tune the offsite analytical tool(s) using the results of the phot reviews.
+ICPAC) 6.2.2.2 Assign ML/TF risk profiles to businesses and professionals reviewed under the pilot exercise.
+Compliant 0.2.2.2 Assign wills IT fisk promes to businesses and professionals reviewed under the profession.
+(CBA and ICPAC) ICPAC) 6.2.2.3 Apply the risk-based off-site analytical tools, assign ML/TF risk profiles, and developed customized Ongoing supervisory strategies to all business and professions under monitoring.
+(CBA and supervisory subtegres to an ousiness and professions and monitoring.
+ICPAC) Q3-2014 (CySEC, for 6.2.2.1, 6.2.2.2. and 6.2.2.3) 6.3 Develop risk-based 6.3.1 Design and develop a methodology for onsite activities, including the necessary examination/verification Compliant tool(s) for Onsite procedures for onsite inspections.
+Examination procedures, should include, at a minimum: (CBA and inspections prior to - Risk Assessment Systems ICPAC) implementation - Policies & Procedures mplementation - Compliance Function Q3-2014 companie randau X 2011